the-hollowclan/LurkerX/UsageGuide.md

 This file stores your prefernce app details(name, icon), and behaviour(auto-hide, monitoring capabilities and features).

 ## Additional Notes
+- You can edit the information in choices.ini, but if you don't understand any of the properties, just don't erase it, leave it be.
 - If you encounter any errors, please refer to the LurkerX documentation or seek assistance from the community.
 - This guide assumes you have basic knowledge of using the command line.